Claiming compensation for sex abuse at school: A real life case study

-It was against this background that we were consulted about making a claim.
-We assessed the case and agreed to bring the claim on a No Win, No Fee basis.
+It was against this background that we were consulted about making a sex abuse at school claim.
+We assessed the case and agreed to work on a No Win, No Fee basis.

 We obtained copy documents from the police and court.
 Our investigations revealed that the school was no longer operational.
 We therefore traced the company dealing with the insolvency of the school and from there were able to make contact with the insurance company that had provided cover to the school at the time our client was abused.

 A letter of claim was sent to the school via the insurance company.
 The insurers responded and confirmed that they were investigating.
 They were unable at that point to confirm whether indemnity extended to the abuse that had occured off school premises.
 Ultimately they agreed to deal with the claim accepting that the school was ‘vicariously liable’ for the abuse inflicted upon our client.

 It was important to obtain expert evidence about the impact the abuse had on our client.
 We therefore obtained his medical and school records and instructed an independent Consultant to meet him and prepare a report.
 This report concluded that our client had undergone a personality change as a result of the abuse as well as suffering from anxiety and avoidance.

 We disclosed the report to the insurers and this resulted in settlement negotiations taking place culminating in our client accepting a substantial compensation package.